LL-1998-K/NLP-IMDB-Movie-Review-Project/README.md

 These models can also deliver advanced insights into how sentiment and reviews can influence film performance.

-Our goal is to deliver four business solutions to address the needs of the company and open new analysis opportunities that can be offered as services to production companies.
+Our goal is to deliver business solutions to address the needs of the company and open new analysis opportunities that can be offered as services to production companies.

 ### Project Solutions